 '''

 input Real u;

 parameter Real x_start = 1;

-Real x(start=x_start); // previous(x) = x_start at first clock tick
+Real x(start = x_start); // previous(x) = x_start at first clock tick

-Real der_x(start=0); // previous(der_x) = 0 at first clock tick
+Real der_x(start = 0); // previous(der_x) = 0 at first clock tick

 protected

-Boolean first(start=true);
+Boolean first(start = true);

 equation

+'''

+'''

 when Clock() then

 first = false;

 if previous(first) then

 // first clock tick (initialize system)

 x = previous (x);

 else

 // second and further clock tick

-x = previous (x) +
+x = previous(x) + interval() previous(der_x);

-interval()previous(der_x);

 end if;

 der_x = -x + u;

 end when;

 '''

 [For the implicit integration methods the efficiency can be enhanced by utilizing the discretization formula during the symbolic transformation of the equations.
 For example, linear differential equations are then mapped to linear and not non-linear algebraic equation systems, and also the structure of the equations can be utilized.
-For details see (Elmqvist et. al. 1995).
-It might be necessary to associate additional data for an implicit integration method, e.g. the relative tolerance to solve the non-linear algebraic equation systems, or the maximum number of iterations in case of hard realtime requirements.
+For details see Elmqvist, Otter, and Cellier (1995).
+It might be necessary to associate additional data for an implicit integration method, e.g. the relative tolerance to solve the non-linear algebraic equations in case of hard realtime requirements.
 This data is tool specific and is typically either defined with a vendor annotation or is given in the simulation environment.]